twilio-professional-services/flex-project-template/README.md

 ### **serverless-functions**

 This package manages the serverless functions that the _plugin-flex-ts-template_ is dependent on.
-In this package there are a suite of services already available to use, some of which are simply wrappers around existing twilio APIs but with added resiliancy around retrying given configurable parameters.
+In this package there are a suite of services already available to use, some of which are simply wrappers around existing twilio APIs but with added resilience around retrying given configurable parameters.
 These retry mechanisms are particularly useful when a twilio function needs to orchestrate multiple twilio APIs to perform an overall operation.
 It should be noted twilio functions still have a maximum runtime and therefore careful consideration of retries should be employed for each use case.
-This does however provided improved resiliency and performance when 429s, 412s or 503s occur.
+This does however provide improved resiliency and performance when 429s, 412s or 503s occur.

 ### **web-app-examples**